Back to top

 Good cholesterol

 High-density lipoprotein (HDL) helps to get rid of excess cholesterol by carrying it from your tissues to your liver.
 Your liver then breaks down the cholesterol so your body can get rid of it.
-Your liver uses it to make bile that helps with digestion, and some of this is removed from the body as a waste product in your poo.
+Your liver uses it to make bile that helps with digestion, and some of this is removed from your body as a waste product in your poo.

 Bad cholesterol